heyglen/heyglen.github.io/_posts/2016-07-15-cisco-farbricpath-tracing.md

 title: Cisco FabricPath Path Tracing
 ---

-You need to find the egress physical interface for 3.3.3.3
+You are on n6k01 and need the egress physical interface to 3.3.3.3

 ![Fabric Path Logical Network Diagram](/public/img/fabric-path-logical.jpg){:class="img-responsive"}